IAM-CVC/CovAIR/README.md

 - `Export2Excel4R.m`: Exports results to excel.
 - `SampleInfo2PRLData.m`: Convert data to PLR structure.

-*modify all paths to your local ones
+*Important: modify all paths to your local ones

 ## Experiment